Environmental Sound Classification on An Embedded Hardware Platform: Conclusions and future work

 \section{Conclusions and future work}

-This paper presents a deployment of PANNs-based audio tagging framework on a Raspberry Pi hardware system to stimulate further exploration of the role of hardware quality in AI applications and to promote the development of practical sound recognition technologies.
-We anlayse how the performance of the audio tagging software changes when deployed on hardware.
-We also analyse the role of the quality of microphones and audio signal volume on performance.
+In this paper, we presented a deployment of a PANNs-based audio tagging framework on a Raspberry Pi hardware system.
+Our findings suggest that the performance degrades when AI models are deployed on a Raspberry Pi compared to software-based (PC) performance.
+We also find that the selection of an appropriate microphone is an important factor in recognizing audio events, and the volume levels of the audio events may limit the performance of the AI models.

 We observe that effective device temperature management is important to maintain optimal performance and reduce inference latency.
+When exploring heat control methods like fans, it is important to consider the negative impact they may have on the audio estimates made by the device.
+Fans generate noise, known as egonoise, which can reduce the quality of the audio captured by the microphone.
 Attaining high accuracy is a balancing act involving microphone type, audio signal volume, and the chosen embedded system.

-Our findings suggest that the performance degrades when AI models are deployed on Raspberry Pi hardware compared to that of the software (PC) based performance.
-We also find that selection of an appropriate microphone is an important factor in recognising audio events.
-The volume levels of the audio events may also limit the performance of the AI models on Raspberry Pi.
-Therefore, AI models should be more robust to handle such variations due to audio volume which can be correlated with the distance of the audio source or microphone quality.

-In the future, we would like to explore more experiments covering a wider variety of audio event classes to understand impact of real-world versus recorded sound sources on performance.
-Also, we are interested in identifying optimal volume range and scale for edge device operation, measuring energy consumption to understand performance-power trade-offs and designing appropriate heat control measures to increase efficiency of the hardware-based edge devices.
-In terms of software, we would like to design efficient AI models to reduce computations for faster inference by exploring techniques like pruning or knowledge distillation.
+In the future, we would like to explore more experiments covering a wider variety of audio event classes to understand the impact of real-world versus recorded sound sources on performance.
+Analyzing different neural network architectures beyond PANNs would also be valuable.
+Moreover, we are interested in identifying the range of audio volumes suitable for optimal operation of these edge devices, determining the minimum and maximum levels within which the system can operate reliably, and designing appropriate heat control measures to increase the efficiency of hardware-based edge devices.

-\section{ACKNOWLEDGEMENTS}
+Furthermore, future studies could investigate techniques to optimize models for edge devices, such as pruning or knowledge distillation, to reduce computations and enable faster inference.
+Measuring the energy consumption of the Raspberry Pi during inference would provide insights into performance-power trade-offs.
+Considering a broader range of edge devices beyond the Raspberry Pi, such as microcontrollers and FPGAs, would provide a more comprehensive understanding of the challenges and opportunities in deploying AI models on resource-constrained devices.

+In conclusion, our work serves as a starting point for investigation into the deployment of audio tagging models on edge devices.
+Despite the limitations, we believe our findings will help guide the next directions of research in this area.
+By addressing the identified challenges and exploring the suggested future directions, we can strengthen the applicability and impact of audio tagging models in real-world edge computing scenarios.

+\section{Acknowledgements}